 Strength training is an essential component of any workout routine, especially for women.
 As we discussed before, there are various strength training benefits for women that are beyond defined muscles and building strength.
-There is often a misconception about lifting weights, many women believe that it will make you bulk up and look manly.
+But there is often a misconception about lifting weights, many women believe that it will make you bulk up and look manly.
 This misconception has led to many women neglecting or not training their upper body as much as their lower body.
 Everyone wants toned legs, a round butt, but what about your arms and back?!
 They need some love too!

 Benefits of upper body strength